-On Friday September 29, BridgePoint Effect ran a special event in Ottawa that introduced our course Risking and Learning from Failure in Innovation with leaders from the private, federal government and non-profit sectors.
+On Friday September 29, BridgePoint Effect ran a special event in Ottawa that introduced our course Taking the risk on Innovation with leaders from the private, federal government and non-profit sectors.
 They were brave souls willing to engage in reflective thinking on how to give innovation and failure a makeover in their organizations.

 In this article, I highlight some surprising takeaways from the event.